scott-anderson-wc/cs210pub/assignments/a05/tile_game.md

 * Where the blank is.
 You'll maintain a global variable or two that keeps track of the coordinates of the blank.
 * What moves are possible.
-* Given a move, figure out what tile needs to move and slide it the correct way. if it's not a possible move, just do nothing.
+* Given a move, figure out what tile needs to move and slide it the correct way.
+If it's not a possible move, just do nothing.

 ## Demo